Judges in Pinellas County for Criminal Cases

 Contact us for a free consultation to discuss the charges pending against you, the potential penalties for that offense, and the best defenses that can be used in your case to fight the charges.

 Contact the attorneys at Sammis Law Firm to speak with an experienced criminal defense attorney for Pinellas County, FL.
-Our office is located at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820, just a short distance from the CJC Courthouse
+Visit our office at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820, near the CJC Courthouse on 49th Street.

 Call 727-210-7004.